Egushawa: Northwest Indian War

 As a war chief, recruiter, and a diplomat to the British, Egushawa became one of the most prominent leaders in the war.
 He belonged to the pro-war faction of the confederacy, arguing that the only path to peace was through war, since "the enemy confide in their superior numbers and strength and not on God, who made them and us, nor on the justice of their cause."

-In 1791, he probably led members of the Ottawa, Ojibwa, and Potawatomi contingent at the St. Clair's Defeat, the most severe defeat ever suffered by the United States at the hands of American Indians.
+In 1791, he probably led members of the Odawa, Ojibwa, and Potawatomi contingent at the St. Clair's Defeat, the most severe defeat ever suffered by the United States at the hands of American Indians.

 In 1794, Egushawa was seriously wounded in the American Indian defeat at the Battle of Fallen Timbers in the future Ohio, north of the Maumee River.
 It was the last time Egushawa saw combat.

 Recuperating, he lived on the Maumee or Raisin rivers (the latter in southern Michigan).
 He continued to urge fellow American Indian leaders to support the British Crown.
 With the British distracted by European wars, however, they did not offer renewed military support to Native American resistance.

 Egushawa finally agreed to negotiate a peace treaty with the Americans, one of the last chiefs to do so.
 He signed the Treaty of Greenville on August 3, 1795, ceding much of southeastern Michigan but preserving some of northwest Ohio for Odawa use.
 He died near Detroit shortly thereafter, probably leaving no descendants.